 Parsing JSON in SQL Server

-As I am writing this article in 2022, JSON is a popular data transfer format that mostly used in client-server architecture applications.
-Since its 2016 version, SQL Server supports JSON format that includes modify, read (in some ways) and validate a JSON.
-Now, we will learn how to read JSON values in SQL Server.
+JSON has become a popular data transfer format, especially in client-server architecture applications.
+Since SQL Server 2016, JSON support has been introduced, allowing you to modify, read (to some extent), and validate JSON data.
+In this article, we will explore how to read JSON values in SQL Server.

 DECLARE @employeeJSON NVARCHAR(MAX) = '